 Her other books include: You and Your Money: A Passage from Debt to Prosperity (Credit Education Group, 2005).
 She has published one non-fiction saga of an American Indian Trading Post, Trees in a Circle: The Teec Nos Pos Story (Teec Nos Pos Trading Post).

-Kerry graduated from Shady Side Academy in Pittsburgh Pa, where she serves on The Board of Visitors, and received a Bachelor of Art’s degree from Duke University.
-She is currently a member of an editorial board at Duke.
+Kerry graduated from Shady Side Academy in Pittsburgh, Pennsylvania, where she serves on The Board of Visitors, and received a bachelor’s degree from Duke University.

 Praise for Kerry’s Work